Hackney, London: Anglo-Saxon

-The area around Millfields Park, Lower Clapton is sometimes described as the site of a battle in which Aescwine, having rebelled against Octa, King of Kent, defeats him in battle and became the (reputed) first King of Essex.
+The area around Millfields Park, Lower Clapton, is sometimes described as the site of a battle in which Aescwine, having rebelled against Octa, King of Kent, defeats him in battle and became the (reputed) first King of Essex.
 The ford over the Lea neighbouring Leyton is referred to in the (much later) accounts of the battle.
 Historical records describing this period are extremely sparse, so the historicity of the battle and even Aescwine himself is disputed.

 The place name Hackney is Old English, so was probably first applied in this era.

 Hackney was part of the territory of the Middle Saxons, a people who seem to have formed a province of the East Saxons, albeit not part of their core territory.
 The area was a part of the huge manor of Stepney, an area owned by the Bishop of London, and its great size and proximity to the City means it may have been part of the grant of land made when the Diocese of London (The East Saxon Diocese), was re-established in 604 AD.

-Later, the Middle and East Saxon area would become subject to various other Kingdoms, culminating in Wessex as it led to a long process to unite England as it rolled back the partial Viking conquest of the country.
+Later, the Middle and East Saxon area would become subject to various other Kingdoms, last among them Wessex, which sought to unite England and roll back the partial Viking conquest of the country.
 A coin of Egbert of Wessex was found on Stamford Hill.

 The Kings of Wessex divided their kingdom into shires, with Hackney becoming part of the shire of Middlesex, an area named after the Middle Saxons.